-Steps for Mutual Divorce — Clear 10-Step Legal Roadmap (2026)
+Steps for Mutual Divorce — Complete 10-Step Legal Process (2026)

 Dissolving a marriage shouldn't be a legal battle.
 We provide a transparent, fixed-fee process handled by expert family lawyers.
 From initial filing to the final decree, we ensure your transition is dignified, legally sound, and completely stress-free.

-Court-compliant process | Consent at every stage | NRI-friendly process
+Court-compliant process | Consent at every stage | NRI-friendly

-What is Mutual Divorce?
+What is Mutual Consent Divorce?

 Mutual Divorce, also known as Divorce by Mutual Consent, is the most straightforward and peaceful way for a married couple to legally dissolve their marriage in India.
-Unlike a contested divorce—where one spouse files against the other—mutual divorce happens when both husband and wife agree to separate on friendly terms.
+Unlike a contested divorce where one spouse files against the other, mutual divorce happens when both husband and wife agree to separate on friendly terms.

 In India, this process is primarily governed by Section 13B of the Hindu Marriage Act, 1955, as well as similar provisions under the Special Marriage Act, the Christian Marriage Act, and the Parsi Marriage and Divorce Act.